spil-peter-forgacs/move37/README.md

 ## Homework_Assignment_Week3

-This solution based on https://oneraynyday.github.io/ml/2018/05/24/Reinforcement-Learning-Monte-Carlo/#example-cliff-walking
+This solution is based on https://oneraynyday.github.io/ml/2018/05/24/Reinforcement-Learning-Monte-Carlo/#example-cliff-walking

 ### How to run